mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 #### Parameters

-You can define functions with required parameters, optional parameters, and variadic arguments.
-Here’s how each is handled:

 ##### Required Parameters

+=== "Python"
     A parameter is considered **required** if it has a type hint but **no default value**.
 The LLM must provide a value for this argument when it calls the tool.
+The parameter's description is taken from the function's docstring.

     ???+ "Example: Required Parameters"
-    === "Python"
         ```python
         def get_weather(city: str, unit: str):
             """